GLYCAM-Web/website/WebTools/Deployment_Statuses.md

 * B = An endpoint for building/running/executing the scientific code exists.
 * S = An endpoint for checking status exists.
 * A = The API has been generated.
+* G = The tool is integrated into GEMS.
+* W = The tool is integrated into the website code.
 * Sys = The systems needed for the online tool are in place.

 Deployment statuses: